Code-Institute-Submissions/MS1-Portfolio-4/README.md

 ## Features left to implement

--   Social Media links not updated yet, the designer decided noy to link them yet because they are not ready
+-   Social Media links not updated yet, the designer decided not to link them yet because they are not ready
 -   More projects to be added on the "Works" section

 ## Technologies Used